 Why was Gold Standard created?

-Modified on Tue, 18 Aug 2020 at 11:31 AM
+Modified on Mon, 26 Aug at 8:09 AM

-In 2003, representatives of environmental and human rights organisations convened in Brussels to discuss their concerns that carbon markets could become a ‘race to the bottom’ in relation to environmental integrity and sustainable development.
+In 2003, representatives of environmental and human rights organisations convened in Brussels to discuss their concerns that carbon markets could become a ‘race to the bottom’ in relation to environmental conservation and sustainable development.

 The group highlighted the need for a system that could identify and encourage well-designed activities as the sources for credible greenhouse gas reductions that maximise wider sustainable development outcomes.
 At this meeting the concept of the Gold Standard was born.